 Challenges in commercial real estate

-The bad news does not end there.
-A massive $929 billion of CRE loans are due to mature in 2024, triggering a wave of refinancing in the current high-interest rate environment.
-For many borrowers, the only way out may be to sell their properties, adding fuel to the fire of plummeting property prices.
+Meanwhile, a massive $957 billion of CRE loans are due to mature in 2025 (a 3% increase from last year), triggering a wave of refinancing in the current high-interest rate environment.
+For many borrowers, the only way out may be to sell their properties.

 Here is a brief description of some other CRE challenges facing investors and property owners.